 Inspired by Flickr, the three friends collaborated to make the idea of an online video platform a reality.
-Can you picture a time when you don’t have an access to YouTube?
+Can you picture a time when you don’t have access to YouTube?
 No, right.
 Indeed, YouTube has become an inseparable part of our daily lives.
 Though the co-founders are no longer directly associated with the video-sharing platform, the platform’s popularity has been skyrocketing.
-Steven Shih Chen – the co-founder and former CTO of YouTube – is celebrating his 44th birthday today.
-Here are some interesting but less known facts about this Taiwanese-American Internet entrepreneur.
+Steven Shih Chen – the co-founder and former CTO of YouTube – is celebrating his 45th birthday today.
+Here are some interesting but less-known facts about Steven Chen, a Taiwanese-American Internet entrepreneur.

 Date of Birth: August 18, 1978